-• <N> STEPS : specifies the hop number.
+• <N> STEPS: specifies the hop number.
 If not specified, the default value for N is one.
 When N is zero, NebulaGraph does not traverse any edges and returns nothing.

-The path type of the GO statement is walk, which means both vertices and edges can be repeatedly visited in graph traversal.
+The path type of the 60 statement is walk, which means both vertices and edges can be repeatedly visited in graph traversal.
 For more information, see Path.

 - M TO N STEPS: traverses from M to N hops.
 When M is zero, the output is the same as that of M is one.
-That is, the output of GO 0 TO 2 and GO 1 TO 2 are the same. - <vertex_list> : represents a list of vertex IDs separated by commas, or a special place holder \$-.id.
-For more information, see Pipe. - <edge_type_list> : represents a list of edge types which the traversal can go through. - REVERSELY | BIDIRECT : defines the direction of the query.
-By default, the GO statement searches for outgoing edges of <vertex_list>.
-If REVERSELY is set, GO searches for incoming edges.
-If BIDIRECT is set, GO searches for edges of both directions. - WHERE <expression> : specifies the traversal filters.
+That is, the output of 60 0 TO 2 and 60 1 TO 2 are the same. - : represents a list of vertex IDs separated by commas, or a special place holder \$-.id.
+For more information, see Pipe. - <edge\type\list> : represents a list of edge types which the traversal can go through. - REVERSELY | BIDIRECT: defines the direction of the query.
+By default, the 60 statement searches for outgoing edges of <vertex\list>.

+If REVERSELY is set, 60 searches for incoming edges.
+If BIDIRECT is set, 60 searches for edges of both directions. - WHERE <expression>: specifies the traversal filters.
 You can use the WHERE clause for the source vertices, the edges, and the destination vertices.
 You can use it together with AND, OR, NOT, and XOR.
 For more information, see WHERE.

-There are some restrictions for the WHERE clause when you traverse along with multiple edge types.
+- There are some restrictions for the WHERE clause when you traverse along with multiple edge types.
 For example, WHERE edge1.prop1 > edge2.prop2 is not supported.

-- YIELD [DISTINCT] <return_list> : defines the output to be returned.
-It is recommended to use the Schema function to fill in <return_list> . src(edge) , dst(edge) , type(edge)) , rank(edge) , etc., are currently supported, while nested functions are not.
-For more information, see YIELD. - SAMPLE <sample_list> : takes samples from the result set.
-For more information, see SAMPLE. - imit_by_list_clause> : limits the number of outputs during the traversal process.
-For more information, see LIMIT. - GROUP BY : groups the output into subgroups based on the value of the specified property.
+The GO statement is executed by traversing all the vertices and then filtering according to the filter condition. - YIELD [DISTINCT] <return\list>: defines the output to be returned.
+It is recommended to use the Schema function to fill in <return\list>. src(edge), dst(edge), type(edge)), rank(edge), etc., are currently supported, while nested functions are not.
+For more information, see YIELD. - SAMPLE <sample\list>: takes samples from the result set.
+For more information, see SAMPLE. - GROUP BY: groups the output into subgroups based on the value of the specified property.
 For more information, see GROUP BY.
-After grouping, you need to use YIELD again to define the output that needs to be returned. - ORDER BY : sorts outputs with specified orders.
+After grouping, you need to use YIELD again to define the output that needs to be returned. - ORDER BY: sorts outputs with specified orders.
 For more information, see ORDER BY.